team3990/TechVisionCoproc/README.md

 - g++
 - cmake 2.8 and higher
 - Optionnally, opencv and video4linux
 - The comm library zmq is in the subdir zmq.
 Default builds for RaspberryPi, Odroid and roboRio2016 are supplied.
-If you don't find your favorite platform, you will have to build libzmq yourself (and getting the c++ binding)
+For other platforms, you will have to build libzmq yourself (and get the c++ binding)

 Installation